Awards and decorations of the Civil Air Patrol: National Cadet Competition Ribbon

 Awarded to cadets for participation as a team member in the National Cadet Competition.
 The basic ribbon will be worn by the winner of the wing competition and/or cadets selected to represent the wing at a region competition.
 A bronze star will be affixed for the winners of the region competition, and a silver star will be worn by the sweepstakes winners of the national competition.
-Repetitive awards may be recognized by wearing additional stars in the appropriate competition level.
+Repetitive awards may be recognized by wearing additional stars in the appropriate competition level, or Bronze triangle clasps for additional wins at Wing level or representing their wing to Region.
 Officers who earned this ribbon as a cadet may continue to wear the ribbon.
 In November 1998, CAP's National Executive Committee approved an addendum to the regulation governing the wear of this ribbon; it authorizes Officers who acted as official escorts to the above-mentioned championship teams to also wear the ribbon.
 This addendum will be incorporated into the next draft of the regulation.

 National Cadet Color Guard Competition Ribbon

 Awarded to cadets for participation as a team member in the National Color Guard Competition.
 The basic ribbon will be worn by the winner of the wing competition and/or cadets selected to represent the wing at a region competition.
 A bronze star will be affixed for the winners of the region competition, and a silver star will be worn by the sweepstakes winner of the national competition.
-Repetitive awards may be recognized by wearing additional stars in the appropriate competition level.
+Repetitive awards may be recognized by wearing additional stars in the appropriate competition level, or Bronze triangle clasps for additional wins at Wing level or representing their wing to Region.
 In November 1998, CAP's National Executive Committee approved an addendum to the regulation governing the wear of this ribbon; it authorizes Officers who acted as official escorts to the above-mentioned championship teams to also wear the ribbon.
 This addendum will be incorporated into the next draft of the regulation.
 Senior Members who earned this ribbon as a cadet may continue to wear the ribbon.